-I updated this post, as discussions on the leverage ratio still suffer from a poor understanding of this solvency measure.
-See my post on this odd proposal by three Dutch professors, who basically want to turn back time to the Basel II (not III) era, and allow banks to borrow…
+I updated this post, as discussion on the leverage ratio still suffer from poor understanding of this solvency measure.

 The Ecofin statement from last Friday (November 15, 2013) is here.

 FSR’s are always a rich source of information.
 Today the Reserve Bank of New Zealand published its latest.
 The Reserve Bank has deployed macro prudential measures to cool down the housing market – something of interest to Europe standard setters.
 For the blurb click here.
 For the page that contains the relevant pdfs, click here.… Read More The NZ Reserve Bank publishes its Financial Stability Report

 Join effort with the Financial Stability Board (FSB): the updated list of global systemically important banks (G-SIBs).
 See the BCBS website for additional information regarding the G-SIB methodology.
 Source: www.bis.org/press/p131111.htm